 Brighthouse Life Insurance Company issues funding agreements and uses the proceeds from such issuances for spread lending purposes in connection with our institutional spread margin business or to provide additional liquidity.
 The institutional spread margin business is comprised of funding agreements issued in connection with the programs described in more detail below.
-See Note 3 of the Notes to the Consolidated Financial Statements included in our 2022 Annual Report for additional information on funding agreements.
+Activity related to these programs are reported in Corporate & Other.
+See Note 34 of the Notes to the Consolidated Financial Statements included in our 2022 2023 Annual Report for additional information on funding agreements.